 - Do something creative – Like activity, being creative engages other parts of the brain and helps relieve anxiety through the distraction principle.
 Create art, create music, they may decide to show how they feel through art, they may decide to show how they’d like to feel through art.
 Anything that helps is fine

 - Journal – Cathartic writing is powerful.
 It is a specific example of doing something creative.
-Getting thoughts onto paper can have the effect of externalizing it in a way the lessens the load
+Getting thoughts onto paper can have the effect of externalizing it in a way the lessons the load

 - Elevate legs – Yes, this is the same thing that we do to treat shock if somebody is injured.
 It helps keep the blood at the core organs, which has a calming effect.
 I wouldn’t do this one in the middle of class or on a date, though!